web-eid/web-eid-spring-boot-example/README.md

 The first approach is straightforward and documented in the [official documentation](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#howto.webserver.configure-ssl).

-The second approach, running behind a reverse proxy, is common in enterprise deployments and the configuration is more involved.
+The second approach, running behind a reverse proxy, is common in enterprise deployments and the configuration is more complex.
 We assume this setup in the current project and document it in this section to facilitate production deployment.

 Enabling HTTPS support when running behind a reverse proxy server requires